 Plants are awesome!
 Don't believe me?
-Come down to the greenhouse, and I'll show you what makes them so great.
+Come down to The Conservatory, and I'll show you what makes them so great.
 With my background in plant ecophysiology, I don't just see plants as pretty flowers, nice foliage, or food.
 Nope, plants are organisms that have adapted to a wide set of conditions despite common limitations.
 I particularly like examples of convergent evolution, when species have evolved similar adaptations despite not being closely related.
 Most people may see the diversity of plants as a green backdrop to our world, but I love the diversity of forms, shapes, and adaptations they display.
 Plants are every bit as diverse as animals, you just have to stop and look a little closer.

 I have a broad set of research interests which center around the interface of plant physiological ecology and community ecology.
 I am particularly driven by questions pertaining to the physiology of resource acquisition and allocation in plants.
 The physiological mechanisms by which plants obtain and utilize resources relate to their competitive abilities as well as their responses to environmental change.
 I am also interested in how evolutionary processes have both constrained and diversified these physiological mechanisms.

 - The maintenance and limits of variation in clonal resource sharing between individuals and across populations